billyyoung/blog/content/posts/nfts-dec-2021.md

 _"Chisel" sold for 33.888 ETH, or $61,000 at time of sale._

 ### Level 3: Smart Contracts
-It just so happens that with Ethereum you can store executable code on-chain and run it too–these are [smart contracts](https://ethereum.org/en/developers/docs/smart-contracts/#a-digital-vending-machine).
+It just so happens that with Ethereum you can store executable code on-chain and run it too–these are <a target="_blank" href="https://ethereum.org/en/developers/docs/smart-contracts/#a-digital-vending-machine">smart contracts</a>.
 (A very brief summary is that you write code onto the ledger via a txn, and then others can send specifically formatted data to that address, like function inputs, to have the network execute that code on those inputs.)

 This makes NFTs that much more compelling.
 Some very rudimentary examples of smart contracts in action are: